Brian Birdwell: Legislation sponsored

 In February 2017, Birdwell sponsored Senate Joint Resolution 2, which calls for a convention to propose amendments to the United States Constitution.
 The resolution "seeks amendments that place restraints on the federal budget and check power and enact term limits for U.S. officials."
 Senate Joint Resolution 2 was passed by both chambers of the Texas Legislature.
 In May 2017, Birdwell sponsored a bill outlining the duties and limits of Texas delegates should a convention of states occur.
 It was approved by the Texas House and sent to Texas Governor Greg Abbott.

+Immigration

+Birdwell was the only Republican who voted against Texas Senate Bill 4 (2023), which allows state officials to arrest and deport migrants who enter the state illegally.

 Personal life

-He has one son with his wife, Mel.
+He has one son with his wife.